-There can be no assurance that an active and liquid market for the Company's common shares will develop and an investor may find it difficult to resell its common shares.
+There can be no assurance that an active and liquid market for the Company's common shares will develop or continue to exist, and an investor may find it difficult to resell its common shares.
 In addition, trading in the common shares of the Company may be halted at other times for other reasons, including for failure by the Company to submit documents to the Exchange in the time periods required.